Matricaria chamomile

 Matricaria chamomile essential oil is obtained by steam distillation of the inflorescences (the yield is less than 2%).
 It appears as a viscous, ink-blue liquid with a powerful, warm, and sweet herbaceous scent.

-Non-toxic and non-irritating, thanks to its excellent antiseptic properties, chamomile essential oil has long been used to treat wounds, burns, insect bites, and acne-prone skin.
-In aromatherapy, it is considered an effective remedy for headaches and insomnia.
+Non-toxic and non-irritating, Chamomile essential oil has traditionally been used, thanks to its outstanding antiseptic properties, in the treatment of wounds, burns, insect bites, and acne-prone skin.
+In aromatherapy, it is regarded as an effective remedy for headaches and insomnia.

 Uses